rapyuta-robotics/rapyuta-io-docs/hugo/content/2_getting-started/21_setting-up-your-rapyuta-io-account.md

    5. **Postal code**
 8. The plan detail page is displayed.
 Click the plan of your choice and follow the instructions to activate the plan.

-After you successfully activate your plan, Your account is now ready to be used.
+After you successfully activate your plan, Your account is now ready to be used. -->

 All resources on rapyuta.io reside within projects.
 To begin using the platform, create your project.
 For more information on creating your project, see [Creating a Project](/how-to-guides/account-management/managing-projects/#creating-a-project).

-1. In the left navigation bar, click **Account>Project**.
-The project dashboard is displayed.
-2. In the project dashboard, click **Create New Project**.
-The **Create new project** dialog box appears.
-3. In the **Project Name** field, type a name for the project and click **Continue**.
-  The project is created, and you can see the project in the project dashboard.